Death of the Author by Nnedi Okorafor

 Obviously, Nnedi Okorafor's 2025 novel Death of the Author is this sort of work.
 Much of Death of the Author is divided between two parallel narratives, both of which at first appear to be seeking to accomplish subtly contradictory goals.
-Moreover, over the course of this text, there is a single interpretation of how both of these two stories relate to one another that Okorafor (at least at first) seems to be gently pressuring her readers to adopt.
-Yet this is an interpretation that also proves potentially reductive due to how it implies that only one of these stories matters, with the other narrative implicitly being relegated to a secondary role.
+Moreover over the course of this text, there is a single interpretation of how both stories relate to one another that Okorafor (at least at first) seems to be gently pressuring her readers to adopt, a narrative in which one story is conclusively shown to be continually influencing its counterpart.
+Yet as each narrative continues, this is an interpretation that also begins to feel reductive due to how it implies that only one of these two stories actually matter.

-It's only in the final chapter, literally just paragraphs away from the novel's final line, that Okorafor introduces a single piece of information about this book's two narratives that suddenly allows both stories to slip into perfect harmony with one another, with each taking on a new level of importance in the process.
+It's only in the final chapter, literally just paragraphs away from the novel's final line, that Okorafor introduces a single piece of catastrophically important information about this book's core premise that suddenly allows both stories to slip into perfect harmony, and very literally redefines the significance of everything that has preceded it.

 Which is to say that Death of the Author is an amazing book in no small part because it's a novel that feels almost impossible to analyze.
-Rather than being a work that is driven by the literal events of its plots, or even the conflicts and struggles of the book's characters, Death of the Author is a book whose core story is eventually shown to hinge on nothing less than how that story's readers have unknowingly misinterpreted it.
-Okorafor accomplishes this not merely by telling two stories simultaneously, but telling these two stories while also concealing the true nature of both narratives until the very end.
+Rather than being a work that is driven only by the literal events of its two plots, or even the subtly contrasting struggles of the book's two characters, Death of the Author is instead a book whose core storyline is eventually shown to hinge on nothing less than how that story's readers have unknowingly misinterpreted both narratives.
+Okorafor accomplishes this feat not merely by telling two story simultaneously, but telling these two story while also concealing the true nature of both until her novel's very end.

 Plot Summary of Death of the Author

-The first of the two stories of Death of the Author is the one that initially seems to be the primary narrative around which the book revolves.
+The first of the two stories of Death of the Author is the primary narrative around which the book revolves.
 In this story, a disabled Nigerian-American woman in her late 30s named Zelu struggles to gain independence and self-sufficiency in the face of the subtly passive-aggressive acts of charity levied upon her by her parents and siblings.
-Having become paralyzed after falling from a tree in her early childhood, Zelu is as Death of the Author opens working as an underpaid creative writing teacher at a local community college in Chicago.
+Having become paralyzed after falling from a tree in her early childhood, Zelu is as Death of the Author opens working as an underpaid creative writing teacher at a local community college in Chicago, all while struggling to complete a literary manuscript which she has privately been working on for over ten years.

-Faced with a complete loss of all her hopes for her future at precisely the moment at which her younger siblings are effectively celebrating the start of their lives as adults, Zelu responds to her feelings of anger, despair, and rejection by retreating to her hotel room, and while there begins work on a science fiction story titled "Rusted Robots."
-Upon completing this novel in only a matter of months, Zelu hesitantly submits a draft of her new work to the same literary agent who had previously been unable to market her earlier novel.
-Unexpectedly, this new novel results in Zelu being inundated with a torrent of bewilderingly lucrative publishing deals.
-Practically overnight, Zelu finds herself faced with the daunting task of managing a newfound fame and commercial success, with Rusted Robots ultimately garnering not only a devoted fan base desperate for a potential sequel, but also a major Hollywood studio eager to produce a film adaptation of her work.
+Faced with a complete loss of all her hopes for her future at precisely the moment at which her younger siblings are effectively celebrating the start of their lives as adults, Zelu eventually responds to her feelings of anger, despair, and rejection by retreating to her hotel room, and while there begins work on a science fiction story titled "Rusted Robots."
+Upon completing this novel many months later, Zelu hesitantly submits a draft of her new work to the same literary agent who had previously been unable to market her earlier novel.
+Unexpectedly, this new manuscript results in Zelu being inundated with a torrent of bewilderingly lucrative publishing deals.
+Practically overnight, Zelu finds herself faced with the daunting task of managing a newfound fame and commercial success, with Rusted Robots ultimately garnering not only a devoted fan base desperate for a potential sequel, but also a major Hollywood studio eager to produce a film adaptation of Zelu's work.

-Most important of all however is the fact that, as Zelu's fame grows, she finds herself drawn to the attention of a controversial tech billionaire named Hugo Wagner.
-Hugo has been working to design a collection of advanced mechanical prosthetic limbs which could potentially allow Zelu to regain some semblance of the physical mobility she has lacked since childhood.
-These devices are so prohibitively expensive that Hugo has been unable to obtain any formal authorization to sell this technology commercially.
-His hope is that working with Zelu will generate positive coverage for his emerging company, with Zelu being granted access to this untested medical technology on the condition that she work as a kind of unofficial spokesperson advertising Hugo's business.
+Most important of all however is the fact that, as Zelu's fame grows, she finds herself drawn to the attention of a controversial engineer named Hugo Wagner.
+Hugo has been working to design advanced mechanical prosthetic limbs which could potentially allow Zelu to regain some semblance of the physical mobility she has lacked since childhood.
+These devices are so prohibitively expensive that he has been unable to obtain any formal authorization to sell this technology commercially, but his hope is that working with Zelu will generate positive coverage for his emerging company, with Zelu being granted access to this untested technology so as to further advertise Hugo's business.

 It's in this way that Zelu's art begins to function as a catalyst for her own personal liberation.
 While revenue that Zelu earns from the sale of Rusted Robots allows her to finally afford a home of her own, Hugo's experimental prosthetic limbs (called exos) likewise grant Zelu a freedom of movement she has lacked for the entirety of her adult life.
-Moreover, all of these changes are framed as having been brought about by the imaginary science-fictional world that Zelu has created--a world which is itself born of the deeply personal feelings of joy and rejection that have defined Zelu's life.
+Moreover, all of these changes are shown by the novel to have been brought about by the imaginary science-fictional world that Zelu has created--a world which is itself born of the deeply personal feelings of joy and rejection that have so far defined Zelu's existence.

 Plot Summary of Rusted Robots

-The second story existing within Death of the Author is, ostensibly, the novel which Zelu has written.
+The second story existing within Death of the Author is the novel which Zelu has written.
 Told in chapters which alternate with the story of Zelu's growing fame, this new narrative is set many years after an unnamed disaster has resulted in the functional extinction of the human race.
-Within this world, the many automated beings created by humanity continue to roam the Earth--carrying out the preprogrammed tasks prescribed upon them by their creators even after these creators have died.
+Within this world, the many automated robotic beings created by humanity continue to roam the Earth--struggling to conceptualize their place in a world marred by the deaths of their creators.

-Following a single human-like robot (or "Hume") called Ankara, Rusted Robots begins as its protagonist is wandering the desolate but also ecologically vibrant world which humanity has left.
-Compelled by her programming to act as a kind of traveling scholar and historian, Ankara's life now consists of the endless (and perhaps in some sense fruitless) task of exploring the ruins of human civilization in search of artifacts of art and culture.
-As Ankara reveals to the reader very early on, as a Hume, she is forever incapable of producing a work of true creativity and artistic value, and therefore can only stand in awe of the creative works produced by the long-dead human artists whom she was programmed to study.
+Following a single human-like robot (or "Hume") called Ankara, Rusted Robots begins as its protagonist is wandering the desolate but also ecologically vibrant world which humanity has left behind.
+Having decided long ago to work as a kind of traveling scholar and historian, Ankara's life now consists of the endless task of exploring the ruins of human civilization in search of artifacts of art and culture.
+As Ankara reveals to the reader very early on, as a Hume, she is forever incapable of producing a work of true creativity and artistic value, and yet stands in continual awe of the creative works produced by the long-dead human artists whom she studies.

 Main Review

-When I wrote at the start of this review that both halves of Death of the Author appear to function in subtly contradictory ways, it's because Zelu's and Ankara's stories, despite being told in parallel to one another, also feature characters who are arguably striving to accomplish opposite goals.
+When I wrote at the start of this review that both halves of Death of the Author appear to function in subtly contradictory ways, it's because Zelu's and Ankara's stories, despite being told in parallel to one another, also feature characters who are arguably working towards opposing goals.

-Zelu's story details the struggles of an artist as she navigates the pitfalls of her unexpected fame, while also seeking to retain control over the art that has made her famous.
-Ankara's story meanwhile tells the inverted narrative of an artificially intelligent being who is seeking to find a meaning in her existence that exists independent of the intentions of her creators.
-While Zelu seeks to retain control over her art--ultimately facing a personal crisis as she struggles to produce a sequel to Rusted Robots that fulfills her creative vision irrespective of the wishes of her fans--Ankara faces own crisis as she struggles prove that there is a meaning and purpose in her life existing independent of the automated tasks she was created to perform on humanity's behalf.
+Zelu's story details the struggles of an artist as she navigates the successes and pitfalls of her unexpected fame, all while also seeking to retain control over the art that has made her famous.
+Ankara's story by contrast tells the inverted narrative of an artificially intelligent being who is seeking to find a meaning in her existence that exists independent of her creators.
+While Zelu seeks to retain control over her art--ultimately facing a personal crisis as she struggles to produce a sequel to Rusted Robots that fulfills her creative vision irrespective of the wishes of her fans--Ankara faces her own crisis as she struggles to find a way in which automated life can affirm a meaning and purpose to their continued existence even after the extinction of humanity.

 One of the earliest examples of the contrasting nature of these two stories appears in the scenes which open the book itself.
 As Zelu is introduced, she appears in the aforementioned wedding of one of her siblings, with it being in this moment that she experiences the two catastrophic personal and professional setbacks that serve as her story's inciting incident.
 Not only does Zelu learn here that the literary novel she has been working on for over ten years will never be published, but also in the same moment that she has lost the one low-paid teaching job that provided her some semblance of financial stability.